cherryblossomclustering/west-coast-python/README.md

     centroid.py <inputFile> <centroidSize> <topN> <corpusChoice>

 Currently, the centroid-based summarization algorithm calculates three scores for each sentence in a cluster: the centroid score, position score, and first sentence overlap score.
 These scores are based on the MEAD system outlined in Radev et. al. (2003).
 The redundancy algorithm suggested in the original MEAD system compares sentences pairwise, but we have updated the algorithm so that the redundancy penalty is calculated for the current sentence and all sentences already chosen for the summary.
+This further reduces redundancy and increases the variety of sentences included in the summaries.

 For each sentence in a cluster, represented by an instance of the Sentence class, the total score = centroid score + position score + first sentence overlap score - redundancy penalty.
 The total score for each sentence is used by the knapsack algorithm to select the best combination of sentences under the threshold of 100 words (whitespace-delimited tokens).